DigitalFuturesOCADU/df-pong/ble/BLE-BASICS.md

 - **Web browsers** (Chrome, Safari) using Web Bluetooth API can **ONLY** act as **centrals** (clients)
 - **Arduino** can act as **either** a **peripheral** (server) **OR** a **central** (client)
 - This means:
-  - ✅ Phone/Browser → Arduino (phone is central, Arduino is peripheral)
+  - ✅ Browser → Arduino (browser is central, Arduino is peripheral)
-  - ✅ Arduino → Phone/Browser (Arduino is peripheral, phone is central)
+  - ✅ Arduino → Browser (Arduino is peripheral, browser is central)
-  - ❌ Phone → Phone directly via BLE (both would need to be peripheral AND central)
+  - ❌ Browser → Browser directly via BLE (both would need to be peripheral AND central)
-  - ✅ Phone → Arduino → Phone (Arduino acts as bridge/relay)
+  - ✅ Browser → Arduino → Browser (Arduino acts as bridge/relay)

-This is why most examples show Arduino as the peripheral and p5.js/phone as the central.
+This is why most examples show Arduino as the peripheral and p5.js/browser as the central.

 ---